 4 August ARELJ - Article - The Grounds Not Taken: Reliance on Additional Matters to Support the Refusal of Consent to the Assignment of a Joint Venture Interest August 4, 2020 By Sally Parker ARELJ, General ARELJ, JointVenture 0 Stuart Cobbett Senior Associate, King & Wood Mallesons A joint venture participant alleged to have unreasonably withheld its consent to the assignment of another party’s interest may wish to rely on additional grounds and supporting material which did not influence the refusal.
 Courts in England, Canada and Australia have reached different conclusions on whether the decision-maker can bolster its refusal in this manner.
 Under English law, the decision-maker is restricted to the reasons that influenced the refusal and the material available at the date of the refusal of consent.
 An even stricter approach is taken under Canadian law, with the decision-maker limited to the reasons given for the refusal.
 In contrast, as a result of the High Court decision in Secured Income Real Estate (Australia) Ltd v St Martins Investments Pty Ltd HC 51, Australian law permits reliance on grounds not taken at the time of refusal and material existing but unknown to the decision-maker at the date of refusal.
 It has also been held that, in challenging the refusal, the assignor is permitted to rely on material unknown to the decision-maker at the date of refusal.
 This paper argues that the Australian approach is unduly broad and may assist unreasonable decision-makers and punish reasonable decision-makers.
 The paper proposes an alternative approach whereby a party is only permitted to rely on additional material if the other party has failed to comply with its contractual duty of cooperation.
-Member Login Required to Access Article Read More Related Articles ARELJ - Article - The Great Space Rush: Regulating Space Mining ARELJ - Article - Foreign Investors' Increasing Awareness of Investor-State Arbitration – View from Australia Australian Offshore Petroleum Regulation: Defining and Protecting the National Interest ARELJ - Recent Development - Principles for Exploration and Extraction Rights Government support for a gas-led COVID-19 recovery Prime Minister Scott Morrison recently announced a gas-led recovery to the economic recession brought on by the COVID-19 pandemic.
-A key part of the government’s JobMaker plan, the government expects the industry to create over 4,000 jobs.
-ARELJ Case Note - Applications For Extension Of Time To Lodge An Objection Under The Mining Act 1978 (WA) Showing 0 Comment Comments are closed.
+Member Login Required to Access Article Read More Related Articles Submission - DISER Consultation Paper December 2020 ‘Enhancing Australia’s decommissioning framework for offshore oil and gas activities’ ARELJ - Case Note - Australian Offshore Petroleum Regulation: Defining and Protecting the National Interest ARELJ - Article - The Great Space Rush: Regulating Space Mining ARELJ - Article - Foreign Investors' Increasing Awareness of Investor-State Arbitration – View from Australia ARELJ Article - Public Duties on the Disposal of Australia's Non-Renewable Resources: The Case for Regulatory Reform ARELJ - Recent Development - Principles for Exploration and Extraction Rights Showing 0 Comment Comments are closed.